 2. Drying Leaves

-A succulent plant stores water in its leaves and stem, which they consume to replenish themselves when there is no water around.
+A succulent plant stores water in its leaves and stem, which they consume to replenish itself when there is no water around.

-The water stored inside the leaves will dry up quickly with prolonged underwatering, leaving the foliage thirsty.
+The water inside the leaves will dry quickly with prolonged underwatering, leaving the foliage thirsty.
 When the water dries up completely, the leaves start drying.

-Check for leaves at the bottom that will usually dry out first, followed by drying that starts from the leaf margin or tips.
+Check for leaves at the bottom that usually dry out first, followed by drying from the leaf margin or tips.

 3. Browning Leaves